 |Physics Materials||Associate a physics material to each material from the selected meshes.
 Physics materials define physical surface properties such as friction.|

-Triangle mesh colliders accurately reproduce the shape of the selected meshes, but cannot be used on dynamic entities.
+Triangle mesh colliders accurately reproduce the shape of the selected meshes, but cannot be used on simulated entities.
 Triangle mesh colliders are most suitable for static environment entities that have complex shapes and require colliders that accurately resemble the shape of the visible mesh.

 |Merge Meshes||When active, all selected mesh nodes are merged into a single collider mesh.
 Otherwise, the selected mesh nodes are exported as separate shapes.
 It’s usually more efficient to have a single collider mesh.|

 |Weld Vertices||When active, mesh vertex welding is performed.
 Disable clean mesh must be off when Weld Vertices is on or vertex welding is not performed.|

 |Disable Clean Mesh||When active, mesh cleaning is not performed.
 This makes cooking faster.
 Disable clean mesh must be off when Weld Vertices is on or vertex welding is not performed.|

 |Force 32-bit Indices||When enabled, 32-bit indices are created for the collider asset regardless of triangle count.|

 |Suppress Triangle Mesh Remap Table||When active, the face remap table is not created.
 This saves a significant amount of memory, but without remap information, internal mesh triangles from collisions, sweeps, or raycast hits can’t be returned.|

 |Build Triangle Adjacencies||When active, triangle adjacency information is created.
 You can get the adjacency triangles for a given triangle using the |